caetanominuzzo/sso-cli/README.md

 ## See Also

-- [Agent State](https://agentstate.tech/) — an open standard that gives AI agents persistent memory, tools, and organizational context across sessions via a shared Git repository.
+- [Agent State](https://agentstate.tech/) — an open toolbox that gives AI agents persistent memory, tools, and organizational context across sessions via a shared Git repository.